-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's current judgments.
-Those judgments are ordinarily based on knowledge and experience about past and current events and on assumptions about future events.
-Significant accounting estimates reflected in GovGuam's 2015 financial statements include: 1) management's estimate of the allowance for uncollectible accounts, which is determined based upon past collection experience and aging of the accounts; and 2) management's estimate of the provision for tax refunds, which is determined based on periodic review of tax returns in light of historical experience and the nature and volume of tax returns submitted.
-During the year ended September 30, 2015, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.
+Accounting estimates are an integral part of the financial statements prepared with the oversight of management and are based on management's current judgments.
+Those judgments are normally based on knowledge and experience about past and current events and on assumptions about future events.
+Significant accounting estimates reflected in GovGuam's 2017 financial statements include management's estimate of the allowance for uncollectible accounts, which is determined based on management's evaluation of the collectability of current accounts and historical trends, management's estimate of the provision for tax refunds, which is determined based on periodic review of tax returns in light of historical experience and the nature and volume of tax returns submitted.
+During the year ended September 30, 2017, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.